ibexa/documentation-developer/docs/getting_started/first_steps.md

 5\.
 Input the content type's name, for example "Blog Post", and identifier: `blog_post`.

 6\.
-Below, add a Field definition of the type Text Line.
+Below, add a field definition of the type Text Line.
 Name it "Title" and give it identifier `title`.

 7\.
-Add another Field definition: Text (type Rich text) with identifier `text`.
+Add another field definition: Text (type Rich text) with identifier `text`.

 8\.
 Save the content type.